domectrl/ha-rpi-pwm/README.md

 # Home Assistant Raspberry Pi PWM custom integration

 **The original Home Assistant integration that supported PWM output on direct IO pins  was removed in Home Assistant Core 2022.4.
 The original rpi_gpi_pwm was stored [here](https://github.com/RedMeKool/HA-Raspberry-pi-GPIO-PWM/).
-This variant depends on pigpio, and does not support the RPi5 hardware.
+This variant depends on the pigpio add-on, and does not support the RPi5 hardware.
 In order to make the integration simpler, and less dependency-prone, and running on the RPi5, this integration moves to the lightweight alternative [rpi-hardware-pwm](https://pypi.org/project/rpi-hardware-pwm).
-This variant is installable and configurable via confg flow instead of via YAML.**
+This variant is installable and configurable via confg flow instead of via YAML, and does not need other components to be installed on [Home Assistant OS](https://github.com/home-assistant/operating-system).
+You will only need to configure the overlays in advance.**

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]